Lybecker/azure-secure-networking-for-devs/exercises/instructions/2-private-network.md

 ## Disable access and enable web app VNET integration

+All the hard work is done, but we are not quite finished yet.
+We created virtual networks and private endpoints for the Azure resources to protect them from the prying eyes of the public internet.

-Disable access to app services and storage accounts:
+Now, disable public internet access to app services and storage accounts:

 <!-- 1.
 The access to the storage accounts should be only allowed from the virtual network they are in -->
 1. The public access to all three storage accounts should be disabled
 1. The app services should have access restrictions and private endpoints **on**

 Enable the virtual network (VNET) integration for the outbound traffic for both EU and US web apps.
+No traffic should ever leave the virtual networks.

 ## Status check